 To Make The Fish Cakes

 - Flake the fish into a large mixing bowl, taking care to remove all the bones.
+Pass the mashed potatoes through a sieve or food mill.

 - Add the mashed potatoes, minced garlic, parsley, salt and pepper and combine well together.
 Add the parmesan cheese if desired.